 Nights and Weekend Are Important Too

 I won’t throw in the cliche “give up one hour of sleep at night to work on the business” because quite frankly I need my sleep, and most people aren’t getting enough good rest anyway!
-But… I highly recommend you commit to work two weekends a month.
+But… I highly recommend you commit to work at least two weekends out of each month.

 It seems like a lot of time, but if you work it around your day job and stick with it, you can steadily increase your income with your online business until you can comfortably afford to let go of the job you now have.